Frankwds/Football-Browser/README.md

-# Data mocking
+## Data mocking
-Instead of calling the real Apollo-server configured in Project 3 mock requests are used to intercept component queries.
-These interceptions return dummy data that can be specifically configured for each test.
+Instead of calling the real Apollo-server configured in Project 3, MockedProvider are used to intercept component graphql queries.
+These interceptions return mock data that can be specifically configured for each test.

 To achieve this the component's normal `<ApolloProvider>` wrapping is replaced with a `<MockedProvider>`.
 The normal `client` element is exchanged with a `mocks` props.